systemd-run(1) — Linux manual page

 Defines a trigger based on system clock jumps or timezone

 changes for starting the specified command.
-See
+See OnClockChange=

-OnClockChange= and OnTimezoneChange= in systemd.timer(5).
+and OnTimezoneChange= in systemd.timer(5).
+These options are

---timer-property=OnClockChange=yes and
+shortcuts for --timer-property=OnClockChange=yes and

 --timer-property=OnTimezoneChange=yes.
 These options may not